zariffromlatif/Agrohaat/PROJECT_DOCUMENTATION.md

 ✅ Shopping cart functionality
 ✅ Secure checkout and payment
 ✅ Order tracking
-✅ Product traceability via QR codes
+✅ Product information and origin details
 ✅ Reviews and ratings

 ### For Transporters